Skip to main content

 alt

-Below configuration enables ExpressRoute Gateway to recieve routes from Virtual WAN ExpressRoute Gateway
+Below configuration enables ExpressRoute Gateway to receive routes from Virtual WAN ExpressRoute Gateway

 alt